John Brown University Library

 John Brown University has many technology resources available for students.
-All campus buildings and remote sites are interconnected with an Internet infrastructure that allows for authorized access from classrooms, laboratories, offices, residence halls, and remote locations.
-Wireless networking also extends accessibility in most residential and study areas across the university.
+All campus buildings and remote sites are interconnected with a network and Internet infrastructure that allows for authorized access from classrooms, laboratories, offices, residence halls, and remote locations.
+Wireless networking also extends accessibility in most residential and study areas throughout the university.

-On the Siloam Springs campus, there are two general classroom labs equipped with computers and instructional technology to be used for hands-on instruction.
-These labs are available for general use when class is not in session.
-Additionally, the Walker Student Center and the library have general purpose computer labs dedicated for student use and are available days and evenings throughout the week.
-Laser printing, both black and white and color is available for a small fee.
+There are general classroom laboratories equipped with computers and instructional technology for hands-on instruction, and these are available for general computer use when class is not in session.
+Additionally, the Walker Student Center and the Library have general purpose computer labs dedicated for student use and are available days and evenings throughout the week.
+Black and white and color laser printing is available for a small fee.

-There is a Media Lab located in the Learning Resource Center for special printing and other media services.
-Technology such as digital cameras, projectors, and other audio/visual technology may be checked out for academic projects.
+There is a Media Lab located in the Learning Resource Center for special printing and other media service needs.
+Digital cameras, projectors, and other audio/visual technology may be checked out for academic projects.
 Supplies for lettering, posters, banners, and other needs are available for sale.
-Large format color printing is available for a fee.
+Large format color printing is also available for a fee.